mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 to as injecting a QUIC Plugin.
 Injecting a plugin is limited to a given QUIC connection.

 Its bytecode is run inside a sandboxed execution environment.
-It has a restricted access to the state of a QUIC connection through the Plugin API.
+It has restricted access to the state of a QUIC connection through the Plugin API.

 The scope of a QUIC Plugin is restricted by both the limitations of this